bfowle/talaria/talaria-tools/README.md

 ## Contributing

-### Adding New Aligners
+### Adding New Components

+#### New Aligners
-1. Implement the `Aligner` trait
+1. Implement the `Aligner` trait in `src/aligners/`
 2. Add tool definition to `types.rs`
 3. Update `ToolManager` for installation
-4. Add tests and documentation
+4. Add comprehensive tests (unit + integration)
+5. Add benchmarks for critical paths

+#### New Optimizers
+1. Create optimizer struct in `src/optimizers/`
+2. Implement optimization logic for specific tool
+3. Add unit tests with various scenarios
+4. Benchmark against other optimizers

-### Parser Extensions
+#### Parser Extensions
 1. Implement `AccessionParser` trait
 2. Add to `ComprehensiveAccessionParser`
-3. Add test cases for new formats
+3. Add test cases for edge cases and formats
+4. Test with real-world headers

 ## Dependencies